iomete/iom-docs/docs/user-guide/sql-editor.md

 IOMETE tracks table aliases and suggests them as autocomplete options.
 For example, if you execute a query using `call_center as c` or `call_center c` as an alias, the next time you type `c`, the autocomplete feature suggests the alias as an option.

-If you want to open autocomplete, use given shortcut:
+If you want to open autocomplete, use the given shortcut:
 - ⌘+Space (Mac)
 - Ctrl+Space (Windows)